Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 So if Tools A gives you a keyword difficulty score of 50%

-And Tool B says it is 30%, then which is right?
+And Tool B says it is 30%, then which is correct?

 I don’t condemn both tools but the best solution to these scenarios is to see Google SERPs ranking for that keywords and ask yourself these questions.